Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Matrix Normal PCA

 if and only if

 where $\otimes$ denotes the Kronecker product.
 Therefore, the density function of $\mathcal{MN}_{n, p}(M, \Omega, \Sigma)$ has the form:

 Accordingly, the negative log-likelihood of MN-PCA is

-Now we successfully reduce the number of parameters of the covariance from $n^2p^2$ to $n^2 + p^2$, but it is still infeasible to minimize the negative log-likelihood in Eq. (\ref{eq:likelihood}).
-That is because the number of free parameters in $\Omega$ and $\Sigma$ grows quadratically with $n$ and $p$, respectively.
-To address this issue, we impose sparse constraints on the precision matrices $\Omega^{-1}$ and $\Sigma^{-1}$ by introducing the $L_1$ regularization terms:
+The number of parameters of the covariance reduces from $n^2p^2$ to $n^2 + p^2$, but it is still infeasible to minimize the negative log-likelihood in Eq. (\ref{eq:likelihood}).
+Because the number of free parameters in $\Omega$ and $\Sigma$ grows quadratically with $n$ and $p$, respectively.
+To address this issue, we impose sparse constraints on the precision matrices $\Omega^{-1}$ and $\Sigma^{-1}$ by introducing the $L_1$-norm regularization terms:

 where $\lambda_1, \lambda_2$ control the sparsity of $\Omega^{-1}$ and $\Sigma^{-1}$, respectively.
 Note that $\Omega$ and $\Sigma$ are positive-definite.
 We can further rewrite Eq. (\ref{eq:likelihood_reg}) in the Frobenius norm: